3. Import Extradition within the European Union

 Following the arrest of the wanted person in the other state, if the requested judicial authority intends to invoke its domestic implementing legislation that gave effect to article 4(6), it should notify NCA Fugitive's Unit, although sometimes it will make direct contact with the relevant prosecutor.
 Practices vary from country to country but some foreign authorities will ask that we consent to the transfer of the sentence for execution abroad.

 Strictly, this is a decision for the court which issued the original warrant because the EAW scheme works on the basis of mutual recognition of requests made by one judicial authority to another.
 It is important to make the court managers aware of the request.
-In addition, the Offender Safety, Rights & Responsibilities Group at the National Offender Management Service may be able to assist in transferring the sentence where a suitable protocol or treaty exists with the executing country.
-Where an issue of this nature arises, contact NOMS for advice using the contact details at Annex A (vi).
+In addition, the Offender Safety, Rights & Responsibilities Group at the National Offender Management Service may be able to offer advice or assist in transferring the sentence where a suitable protocol or treaty exists with the executing country.
+Contact details for NOMS for advice are given at Annex A (vi).

 If Article 4(6) is invoked, and the requested Member State undertakes to impose the UK sentence in its territory, then pursuant to section 145 of the Extradition Act, the UK sentence is 'treated as served'.
 Sentences transferred abroad as a consequence of EAW requests can be "adapted" or "converted" by the relevant foreign authority so that they accord with maxima current in the executing State.
 On occasions this may mean a reduction in the term imposed by courts in England and Wales.